-Development proposals within, or those outside which could adversely affect a LNCN, will not be permitted unless they are necessary for biodiversity management work or can demonstrate no significant adverse impact to the biodiversity.

-tation and species migration.

-7.045 Policy RNP10 below identifies and protects wildlife corridors and stepping stones which link designated wildlife sites within Ropley.
-There are three such areas in Ropley, which the policy calls 'Local Nature Conservation Networks'.
-They are: the Ropley Ridgeline (the area running from Ropley Soke through Lyeway and Charlwood to Monkwood); Park Lane Woodlands (the area at the end of Park Lane to the parish boundary with Bishops Sutton); and

-Bowers Grove Wood (to the north-west of the railway line).
+Development proposals within, or those outside which could adversely affect a LNCN, will not be supported unless they are necessary for biodiversity management work or can demonstrate no significant adverse impact to the biodiversity.
+They are: the Ropley Ridgeline (the area running from Ropley Soke through Lyeway and Charlwood to Monkwood); Park Lane Woodlands (the area at the end of Park Lane to the parish boundary with Bishops Sutton); and Bowers Grove Wood (to the north-west of the railway line).

-7.046 The first of those runs along the sinuous line of the Ropley Ridgeline where the transition between the chalk of the Itchen Valley and the clay of the plateau creates considerable natural diversity.
-In addition to four ancient semi-natural woodlands which are SINCs, there are numerous marl pits, the disused Ropley lime quarry, woodlands, copses and hedgerows which provide diverse wildlife habitats.
+7.037 The first of those runs along the sinuous line of the Ropley Ridgeline where the transition between the chalk of the Itchen Valley and the clay of the plateau creates considerable natural diversity.
+In addition to four ancient seminatural woodlands which are SINCs, there are numerous marl pits, the disused Ropley lime quarry, woodlands, copses and hedgerows which provide diverse wildlife habitats.
 Park Lane Woodlands is a mosaic of semi-natural woodlands of which several are SINCs.
 Most of Bowers Grove Wood retains the character and diversity of ancient woodland, and has considerable nature conservation value.
 Further explanation of and justification for these three Local Nature Conservation Networks is in the Evidence Base.